jacsme/APIRepository/README.md

 # APIRepository
-This project is for Online shopping API, develop in Java 1.8 with Spring MVC 4.0 with Restful WS, Hibernate 4.0 and MySQL 6, JSON, iText Reporting tool and Amazon Web Services.
+This project is for Online shopping API, developed in Java 1.8 with Spring MVC 4.0, Restful WS, Hibernate 4.0 and MySQL 6, JSON, iText Reporting tool and Amazon Web Services.
 The project is catering both customer mobile app and administration mobile app.
 It will add, edit, update and delete data from Database depending on the request of the apps.
 It will generate a JSON response that is ready to use by the apps.

 ## Customer App API
 1. Online shopping API will receive a request from the APPs for the list of Products.